What we Do

 The program identifies underprivileged but excelling children in both primary and secondary school so that they can be assisted with school fees; learning materials (textbooks, exercise books, chalk board and other required stationery) and mentorship.
 It also provides uniforms and ensures that children are adequately clothed to attend school.

 We believe that education infrastructure is crucial in improving students’ attitudes towards education and reducing levels of school dropouts.
 We therefore assist schools in making the school environment more supportive to children’s needs.
 These include setting up safe playing areas, accessibility to children with disabilities, water and feminine friendly sanitary facilities.
-We also assist with construction of new blocks and refurbishment of existing structures and furniture.
+We also assist with refurbishment of existing structures and furniture.

 End Period Poverty to Advance Girls Education

 Women and girls often face serious challenges in effectively managing their monthly cycles in a healthy manner.
-Rural women and girls are the hardest hit, with girls likely missing out on about 20% of their education while on their periods every month, due to lack access to adequate sanitary wear and information on menstrual hygiene.
-Those who cannot afford menstrual hygiene products often end up resorting to unsafe menstrual practices that resultantly endangers their gynecological health and self-confidence.
+Rural women and girls are the hardest hit, with girls likely missing out on 20% of their education while on their periods every month, due to lack of access to adequate sanitary wear and information on menstrual hygiene.
+Lack of resource can result in unsafe practices that resultantly endanger the girls’ gynecological health and self-confidence.

-We believe that teaching women about effective agricultural practices and diversification of livelihoods is a form of empowerment on itself, which can sustain their families and help to keep children in school.
+In Zimbabwe, we believe that teaching women about effective agricultural practices and diversification of livelihoods is a form of empowerment by itself, which can sustain their families and help to keep children in school.
 We assist women to establish enterprises from surplus crop and livestock production.
-Our mentorship program focuses on financial literacy, livelihoods diversification and effective utilization of locally available resources.
+Our program focuses on financial literacy, livelihoods diversification and effective utilization of locally available resources.